 Collaborating with creatives is fun and inspiring, but it also adds a little extra pressure.
 Why?
 For starters, you know they really know their stuff and will be looking for certain details.
 Will they question our composition?
 Is everything we send them properly exposed?
 Is the color balance to their liking?
 But since Ken also happens to be a good friend, and his wife Kristin and son Aaron are super laid back and fun to be around, this shoot didn’t feel like work at all.

 As we’ve mentioned on social media teasing this post, Ken is also a planner and picked out October 14 on the calendar months ago for his annual family photo shoot.
-As luck would have it, we had record-breaking rainfall in the Chicagoland area over that entire weekend — of course.
-Luckily the stars aligned and we were all free the following Saturday, and the weather ended up perfect.
+As luck would have it, we had record-breaking rainfall in the Chicagoland area over that entire weekend, of course.
+Luckily the stars aligned and we were all free the following Saturday, and the weather ended up perfectly.
 We’re so glad we decided to wait it out — because as you can see from these photos it was well worth it.

-It was hard to pick out our favorites from this session to share on the blog but hope these truly tell the story of how much fun we all had.
+It was hard to pick out our favorites from this session to share on the blog, but we hope these truly tell the story of how much fun we all had.
 We also think there’s more than a few headshot worthy photos for Aaron to submit to modeling and acting agencies.
 And we know his parents agree: he’s way too cute NOT to share with the world.

 We get it.
 Booking a photographer is a huge commitment.
 Not only are you trusting someone to document you in a good light, but you’re also investing some hard earned cash into these sessions.
 We fully understand.
 And we also think you should be selective when deciding who the best fit for you is when you book a session.